kubernetes/kops/docs/operations/rolling-update.md

 # Rolling Updates

-Upgrading and modifying a k8s cluster usually requires the replacement of cloud instances.
+Upgrading and modifying a Kubernetes cluster usually requires the replacement of cloud instances.
 In order to avoid loss of service and other disruption, kOps replaces cloud instances incrementally with a rolling update.